Mathematics

 Through our curriculum we ensure:

-● Whole class teaching - a slower pace in lessons with a clear focus for learning (one small step at a time)
+● Whole class teaching - with a clear focus for learning (one small step at a time)

-● New concepts are taught through a range of concrete, pictorial and abstract methods
+● New concepts are taught through a range of representations

 ● Children are not left behind or insufficiently challenged - all children are enabled to keep up every day (where possible same-day intervention ensures no-one falls behind) and those who are able to can be encouraged to go deeper